Active Learning for Crowd-Sourced Databases: Introduction

+While query optimization techniques~\cite{crowdDB, crowd-counting, crowd-filter, deco} can reduce the number of items that need to be labeled, any crowd-sourced database that solely relies on human-provided labels will eventually suffer from scalability issues when faced with web-scale datasets and problems (e.g., daily tweets or images).
+This is because labeling each item by humans can cost several cents and take several minutes.
+For instance, given the example of Figure~\ref{fig:arch}, even if we filter out tweets that do not contain ``iPad'', there could still be millions of tweets with ``iPad'' that require sentiment labels (`positive' or `non-positive').

+To enable crowd-sourced databases to scale up to large datasets, we advocate combining humans and machine learning algorithms (e.g., classifiers), where (i) the crowd labels items that are either inherently \emph{difficult} for the algorithm, or if labeled, will form the \emph{best training data} for the algorithm, and (ii) the (trained) algorithm is used to label the remaining items much more quickly and cheaply.
+In this paper, we focus on {\it labeling} algorithms (classifiers) that assign one of several discrete values to each item, as opposed to predicting numeric values (i.e., regression), or finding missing items~\cite{getting-it-all}, leaving these other settings for future work.

+Specifically, given a large, unlabeled dataset (say, millions of images) and a classifier that can attach a label to each unlabeled item (after sufficient training), our goal is to determine \emph{which} questions to ask the crowd in order to (1) achieve the best training data and overall accuracy, given time or budget constraints, or (2) minimize the number of questions, given a desired level of accuracy.

-Our problem is similar to the classical problem of {\it active learning} in machine learning, where the goal is to select statistically optimal training data~\cite{jordan-96}, and which has also been explored in the context of data integration~\cite{pay-as-you-go-jeffrey-sigmod08} and cleaning~\cite{sbkm02}.
-Developing active learning algorithms for crowd-sourced databases introduces a number of new challenges that were generally not faced in traditional active learning literature, specifically:
+Our problem is closely related to the classical problem of {\it active learning (AL)}, where the objective is to select statistically optimal training data~\cite{jordan-96}.
+However, in order for an AL algorithm to be a practical optimization strategy for labeling tasks in a crowd-sourced database, it must satisfy a number of {\it systems} challenges and criteria that have not been a focal concern in traditional AL literature, as described next.